Opzalas/CMPG-323-Overview---33448809/README.md

 This repo contains all the info on my project for my Portfolio of Evidence (POE)

 ## Which repositories will be created and used:

 	The overview repository will be used as for all the projects of my POE.

 ## Project and repository context and how they are integrated:

 	There will be one repository with 5 Projects.
 	All project will be linked to the overview repository which would have all the labels and milestones.
+Please see the diagram below.

 ## Branching strategy to be used: